kissmetrics/km-support/_posts/2012-10-19-mobile-sites-apps.md

 ## 2. PhoneGap and JavaScript Library

 There are frameworks like [PhoneGap][phonegap] that let you write mobile apps using HTML and JavaScript.
-Some of our customers have found success with using our [JavaScript Library][js], with some modifications:
+Some of our customers have found success with using our [JavaScript Library][js], with some modifications.

 {% highlight html %}
 <script type="text/javascript">